steven-hill/Quotes/README.md

 - The deployment target is iOS 17.5.
 - MVVM, Core Data and Swift concurrency.
 - The network code uses Swift concurrency, and there is dependency injection for loose coupling and testability.
-- Implemented a network cache with NSCache.
-Caching will avoid exceeding the API usage limit of 5 per 30 second period.
+- The network response is cached using NSCache.
+Caching will avoid exceeding the API usage limit of 5 requests per 30 second period.
 I looked at various caching solutions such as NSCache, URLCache, and in-memory caching and persistent caching.
 An in-memory NSCache suits my case as I want the cache to be emptied when the app is terminated / the current session ends because a new quote is delivered daily by the API.
 - Persistence is achieved via Core Data.
 I was looking for an approach which separated Core Data from the rest of the app as much as possible, which ruled out using @FetchRequest in my app's views.
 For this purpose I wanted to try out Donny Wals' approach of using ObservableObject, the @Published property wrapper and NSFetchedResultsController.
 You can read his article on it [here](https://www.donnywals.com/fetching-objects-from-core-data-in-a-swiftui-project/).
+- Accessibility labels have been added for VoiceOver.
 - iPhone and iPad are both supported.
 - The app includes code to support different size classes, portrait and landscape orientation, and light and dark mode.

 ### Currently working on
-- Adding and improving the unit tests.
+- Adding to and improving the unit tests.
 - Improving the accessibility experience.
 - Modifying PersistenceController to avoid using a singleton in order to improve testability of the persistence layer.